ianbaxter/ianmakeslists/README.md

-# Ian Baxter - Portfolio
+# Portfolio

-This is my portfolio website displaying some of the projects i have built.
+The source code for my portfolio website.

+I kept it simple and just used HTML, CSS & JavaSript.